Avoid ... Open Kettle or Oven Canning

 Since the late 1980’s we have been teaching that open kettle canning is no longer safe.
 Open kettle canning involves heating the food to boiling, pouring it into the jars, applying lids, and allowing the heat of the jar to cause the lid to seal.
 Many years ago, it was commonly used for pickles, jams and jellies, and sometimes used for tomatoes and applesauce.

 The reason open kettle canning is no longer recommended is that the food is not heated adequately to destroy the spoilage organisms, molds and yeasts that can enter the jar while you are filling the jar, and it does not produce a strong seal on the jar.
 This method is not safe!
 Processing jars in a boiling water bath or in a pressure canner drives air out of the jar and produces a strong vacuum seal.

 Open kettle canning is not safe!
 It is especially dangerous when used for canning tomatoes or tomato products where the acid level may be low enough to allow bacterial growth.
 Never open kettle can low acid foods (meats, vegetables, soups) that should be pressure canned.

 Just because a lid “pops,” it doesn’t mean the contents inside the jar are safe.
 The time saved with open kettle canning is not worth the risk of food spoilage or illness.

-Visit the Penn State Food Preservation web site at http://extension.psu.edu/food-safety/food-preservation or call your local Penn State Cooperative Extension office for more home food preservation recipes.
+For more information, visit the Penn State Food Preservation web site or call your local Penn State Cooperative Extension office.